 Her academic work is informed by her former experiences of working as peace monitor (South Africa), election supervisor (Bosnia-Herzegovina) and journalist (internationally).

-Timothy Williams is a researcher at the Centre for Conflict Studies at Marburg University, where he has also submitted his PhD in 2017.
+Timothy Williams is Junior Professor of Insecurity and Social Order at the Bundeswehr Universität München in Munich, Germany, and holds a PhD from Marburg University, Germany.
 His research interests include genocide and mass atrocity, memory politics and transitional justice, as well as understanding these dynamics from the micro-level.
 Furthermore, he is interested in methodology, especially Qualitative Comparative Analysis (QCA) and Multi-Method Research (MMR).
 His regional expertise is primarily located in Southeast Asia, specifically Cambodia, the Philippines and Thailand, but he also takes an interest in the Balkans and the Great Lakes region.